odk-x/docs/odkx-src/injected-interfaces.rst

   **Parameters**:

   - tableId: A string representing the table ID.
-  - sqlWhereClause: A string representing an SQL WHERE clause.
+  - sqlWhereClause: A string representing a SQL WHERE clause.
   - sqlSelectionArgs: An array representing SQL selection arguments (optional, can be null or undefined).
   - relativePath: A string representing a relative path (optional, can be null or undefined).